Last Updated on January 6th, 2020

 Do you often break out with tiny red pimples?
 Do cleansers, moisturizers, toners, and makeup leave your face feeling itchy or tingly?
 Does sunscreen leave your face looking sunburned even before you have been out in the sun?

 If you answer “yes” to any of these questions, it’s possible that in addition to acne you also have allergies.
-Allergy-prone, sensitive skin makes treating acne difficult because skin care products often cause as many problems as they resolve.
+Allergy-prone, sensitive skin makes treating acne difficult because skin care products could cause as many problems as they resolve.

 Many people who don’t have hay fever or asthma nonetheless have skin allergies.
 A telltale sign of skin allergies is redness where redness is not expected.